touchgadget/toucharcade/README.md

 ## Hardware

 * Nintendo Switch in dock.
-Or Playstation 4.
+Or PlayStation 4.
 No hacks or mods.
 * Virzen Portable Monitor with 10-point touchscreen 13.3 inch.
 * Raspberry Pi 4.
 Older Pi's including the Pi Zero may also work but have not been tested.